 Does it work?

-SCI's mass drug administration programs are focused on delivering treatments that have been both (a) independently studied in rigorous trials and found to be effective, and (b) found to be effective in three national programs aided by SCI.
+SCI's mass drug administration programs are focused on delivering treatments that have been independently studied in rigorous trials and found to be effective.
+SCI has provided studies on its own national control programs showing large declines in infection rates.
+Note: As of November 2013, we are reexamining these studies.

 Independent evidence of program effectiveness